TwwcTech/AskWolfram/README.md

 Please feel free to contribute to the AskWolfram project on GitHub and share any issues or suggestions you may have.
 Happy computing! 🚀

-**Wolfram Alpha API URL**: Wolfram|Alpha Developer Portal: Access. https://developer.wolframalpha.com/access.
+**Wolfram Alpha API URL**: https://developer.wolframalpha.com/access.